This post on the Lochnagar Crater is part of a series on the Great War sites at the Western Front.

 ~eyewitness account of pilot Cecil Lewis, Saggitarius Rising.

 The mines caused death and destruction on a previously unimagined scale.
 However, the planned obliteration of the German lines never materialised.
 Shelling before the advance had not knocked out the machine guns.
-Nor had the extent of German bunker fortification been taken into account.
+Nor did they take into account the extent of German bunker fortification.
 Allied commanders had not intended to fight a defensive war so did not consider cement bunkers to be a worthwhile use of resources or energy.
 The French command, in fact, saw it as positively defeatist.
 So when the heavy shelling began, they did not imagine that a majority of the German troops would take cover, then be fit and ready to man the machine guns in time to meet the Allied advance.
-The mine craters were a hazard and in some cases helped the machine gunners as British troops became trapped in the hole.
+The mine craters presented a hazard and in some cases helped the machine gunners as British troops became trapped in the hole.

 The Battle of the Somme